The retail apprenticeship interview process: store visits and on-job evaluations

 Show a genuine interest in the retailer by preparing relevant questions to ask your assessors.
 You could ask about on-the-job training opportunities or post-apprenticeship career options.
 This will show the employer that you are keen to learn and develop your skills.

-And don’t forget to get the basics right: read any preparatory material in advance, dress smartly (don’t be tempted to wear jeans) and arrive at least five minutes early.
+And don’t forget to get the basics right: read any preparatory material in advance and plan what you're wearing.
+Dress smartly (don’t be tempted to wear jeans).